Case Study - Business Consultant Website

 Position for Value

 You have to strongly advocate for your value when the local price for websites ranges from half your rates to free.
-It can mean doing some free work up front to show you are willing to make the effort to understand their needs and have the skills to address them.
+It can mean doing some free work up front to demonstrate you are willing to make the effort to understand their needs and have the skills to address them.

 Address Needs within Boundaries.

-Together Peter and I were able to:
+Peter and I were able to: